Mayor of Chicago: Appointment powers

-The Chicago City Clerk and City Treasurer of Chicago are elected separately, as are the 50 aldermen who form the city council.
+The Chicago City Clerk and City Treasurer of Chicago are elected separately, as are the 50 alderpersons who form the city council.
 The mayor is empowered, however, to fill vacancies in any of these 52 elected offices by appointment.
 In turn, the city council elects one of its own to fill a mayoral vacancy.

 By charter, Chicago has a "weak-mayor" system, in which most of the power is vested in the city council.
 In practice, however, the mayor of Chicago has long been one of the most powerful municipal chief executives in the nation.
 Unlike in most other weak-mayor systems, the mayor has the power to draw up the budget.
 For most of the 20th century, before the decline of patronage and the mayor's office becoming officially nonpartisan in 1999, the mayor was the de facto leader of the city's Democratic Party, and had great influence over the ward organizations.
 Located in City Hall, "the fifth floor" is sometimes used as a metonym for the office and power of the mayor.